samuelhbne/server-trojan-go/README.md

 - Please replace 8443 with the TCP port number you want to listen for Trojan-go service.
 - Please replace "mydomain.duckdns.org" and "my-secret" above with your FULL domain-name and the Trojan-go service access password accordingly.
 - Please replace /home/ubuntu/mydomain.duckdns.org with the folder where TLS cert saved.
-- If not pointed by '--share-cert', server-v2ray will request a new TLS cert from Letsencrypt
+- If not appointed by '--cert' option, server-v2ray will request a new TLS cert from Letsencrypt
 - You can optionally assign a HOOK-URL to update the DDNS domain-name pointing to the current server public IP address.
 - Alternatively, server-trojan-go assumes you've ALREADY set the domain-name pointed to the current server public IP address. server-trojan-go may fail as unable to obtain Letsencrypt cert for the domain-name you set otherwise .
-- You may reach the limitation of 10 times renewal a day applied by Letsencrypt soon if you remove and restart server-trojan-go container too frequently in case without applying '--share-cert' option.
+- You may reach the limitation of 10 times renewal a day applied by Letsencrypt soon if you remove and restart server-trojan-go container too frequently in case without applying '--cert' option.

 ## How to verify if server-trojan-go is running properly